noronha-dataops/noronha/docs/source/guide/data_model.rst

         *train*: the training execution that generated this version *ds*: the dataset that was used for training the model
-        details: dictionary with arbitrary details about the version }
+        details: dictionary with arbitrary details about the version *pretrained*: reference to another model version that was used as a pre-trained asset in order to train this one
+        compressed: if true, all model files are compressed into a single tar.gz file
+        lightweight: if true, the model files are stored in a :ref:`lightweight file storage <lightweight-store>` }

 Deployment